 About Us

-I don’t think we were ever quite “quote unquote…normal” whatever normal is.
+I don’t think we were ever quite “normal” whatever normal is.
 We come from adventurous families full of wonderfully strange and wandering types.
 I was born in Vancouver, raised by my somewhat, OK, just plain crazy mother with my siblings on a sailboat sailing around the world for most of my youth.
+The 68′ tall mast was our jungle gym and the ocean our pool.
 Our Dad in our early years, before our mother ran off with us, gave us a wonderful grounding, something my mother couldn’t, my brother and I took away from him a sense of doing something, right, the first time if it needs to be done.
-Mike was born and raised on a farm in Ontario, after his parents migrated from Germany.
+Mike was born and raised on a farm in Ontario, after his parents immigrated from Germany.
 He embraced nature from an early age and had a love for astronomy from the very beginning.

 We met at a carburetor shop in San Diego while he was going to University for Marine Biology and I had returned from several years in the Indian Ocean on a small French Island but those are other chapters.
 He had his ’69 Camaro, I had my ’65 Vette…true love pretty much right off the bat:) We both love Monty Python and the X Files so what could go wrong?
-We eventually moved back to his home town of Ontario to take over his father’s farm and that changed after his parent’s death from sheep to building an equestrian center over the years.
-We met so many a wonderful people and horses, sometimes the horses were nicer than their owners but hey, or is that hay, that was the adventure right?;) and that is the reason we come back to this corner of the woods every spring and summer now.
+We eventually moved back to his home town of Ontario to take over his father’s sheep farm and that changed after his mothers death when his father remarried, things got difficult.
+I went out on a limb and purchased the farm across from our house and we slowly built up an equestrian center over the years.
+We met so many a wonderful people and horses, sometimes the horses were nicer than their owners but hey, or is that hay, that was the adventure right?;) Ha!
+Kidding!
+Sort of;)

 But I regress, we were doing this until things weirdly progressed in our lives and…

-We threw caution to the wind, sold our home and equestrian center in Canada and moved to a ranch in Northern Baja, Mexico to the darkest sky area we could find…the Sierra de San Pedro Mártir.
-Home to Mexico’s National Observatory and some of the finest seeing in the Northern Hemisphere.
+We threw caution to the wind, sold our home, cars and equestrian center in Canada and moved to a ranch in Northern Baja, Mexico to the darkest sky area we could find…the Sierra de San Pedro Mártir.
+Home to Mexico’s National Observatory and some of the finest seeing in the Northern Hemisphere, best tacos ever and a wonderful new experience, new language with such fabulous “gente de la sierra” people that became our friends.
 I had promised Mike if he helped me with my passion of horses for a few years, ha, or more, I would follow him on his…what was I thinking, I should have added stipulations;)

 It was an amazing journey, another chapter.
 We built an adobe home, observatories and cabins, learning a myriad of skills we never thought possible, but we just never got to do what we set out to do, educate and amaze as many people as possible with a look through that eyepiece at a piece of our universe.

-So we have been on the open road… looking for dark skies to explore and other travelers to share it with.
-So far, it is a lifestyle we plan to continue, for a long time!
+So we have been exploring the open road… looking for dark skies to explore and other travelers to share it with.

-The 18″ Dobsonian telescope is tucked in the right cargo bay of the fifth wheel trailer with the help of ramps, the solar scope in the left side:)
+The 18″ Dobsonian telescope is tucked in the right cargo bay of the fifth wheel trailer with the help of ramps.

 Mike has his telescopes and I have my camera in hand and our mission is to explore strange new worlds, to seek out new life and new civilizations…wait a minute…too many Star Trek reruns…to boldly go where no geeks have gone before?
 I’ll keep you posted…